 Some manufacturers still use this system, despite the problems of interpretation that it generates.
-In fact this practice was already identified as a source of potential confusion in the article by Scott Levin, back in 1978.
+In fact, this practice was already identified as a source of potential confusion in the article by Scott Levin13, back in 1978.

-The problem is further complicated in some studies where the logarithmic value is associated with the acronym MN ("Marking Number"), easily confused with mN or milinewtons - unit of force accepted in the International System of Units (SI).
+The problem is further complicated in some studies where the logarithmic value is associated with the acronym MN ("Marking Number" or "Manufacturer's Number"), easily confused with mN or milinewtons - unit of force accepted in the International System of Units (SI).